Fed95/LorenzoIlMagnifico/README.md

 - The suspended player can rejoin the match and continue the game writing something on the cli or clicking any element on the GUI.

+## UML
+The uml is inside the folder resources/uml.
+They are divided into multiple files because a unique UML would have been too big.
+The division is based on the packages.
+There is a file called model.png that shows at a higher level the dependencies between among the packages and the main classes.